 - Region: You need to choose the Region for your Azure Resource.

-Now after you provide all the above details, then click on the Review + Create button.
+Now, after providing all the above details, click the Review + Create button.

-For your information, If you will navigate to the Hosting Tab once, you can able to see that Linux is the only operating system that is supported as of now when you are choosing the Runtime stack as Python.
+For your information, If you navigate to the Hosting Tab once, you can see that Linux is the only operating system supported now when you are choosing the Runtime stack as Python.

 Now it will validate all the details provided by you, Finally, click on the Create button on the next screen to create the Azure Function App.

-Now You can able to see the Azure Function App is deployed successfully.
-Click on the Go to Resource button to navigate to the Azure Function App.
+Now, You can see the Azure Function App is deployed successfully.
+Click the Go to Resource button to navigate the Azure Function App.

-On the Add function window, choose the Development environment as Develop in portal, Select the template as HTTP trigger, and then Provide a name for the new function and Authorization level as Function and then finally click on the Add button to create the new function.
+On the Add function window, choose the Development environment as Develop in the portal, Select the template as HTTP trigger, Provide a name for the new function and Authorization level as Function, and finally, click on the Add button to create the new function.

-Now you can able to see the Azure Python Function created successfully
+Now you can see the Azure Python Function created successfully

-This is the way for writing Python Azure Function In Azure Portal
+This is the way to write Python Azure Function In Azure Portal

 You may also like following the below Articles